me717/CS4400Phase3/README.md

 -Clone this repo into the desired location
 -cd into the repo's directory.
--Run 'npm install' to install any missing dependencies
+-Run 'npm install' to install any missing dependencies -run 'git update-index --assume-unchanged routes/credentials.js' (keeps confidential info from being pushed to the server) -update routes/credentials.js with the appropriate login info for your machine

 ## How to run
 -Go into the repo directory